If you're headed to camp, here are some helpful details you'll need to know!

 If you have sent a camper to Lurecrest in prior years, please use your existing account, rather than creating a new account.

-There will not be a Camper Parent Day for the 2020 Summer Camping Season.
-However, each year, Camp Lurecrest host an open house called Camper Parent Day when campers and their families can visit camp, meet staff, participate in various activities, and enjoy a free meal!
+Each year, Camp Lurecrest host an open house called Camper Parent Day when campers and their families can visit camp, meet staff, participate in various activities, and enjoy a free meal!
 It is especially a helpful and fun time for new campers, or for campers who are considering attending the following year.
 All are welcome!

 We are committed to maintaining a safe camp environment, creating the opportunity to transform lives into the image of Christ.